 -Press a headset button (wired or BT) a few times, DoggCatcher will responds to the button presses

--Start the Android music app and press play in the music app UI
+-Start a main stream audio application (like Google Play Music or Spotify) and press play in the music app UI

 -Press a headset button (wired or BT) a few times, the music app will responds to the button presses